AmeetGill/Trison/README.md

 ## Docs

-In Trison you have to first initialize a multilevel Queue
+In Trison you have to first initialize a multilevel Queue, and sub-queues are called Tunnels and there are two types of Tunnels.
 ```typescript
   import Queue from "trison";
   let newMultiLevelQueue = new Queue(